Focus on the Family

 I also decided to marshal the power of biology and make our morning hugs last a little longer.
 Neurologically, hugging releases oxytocin, a neuropeptide often called the “cuddle chemical” that fosters feelings of closeness and bonding.
 No more perfunctory good-morning hugs for me.
 Taking just another 30 to 45 seconds made a difference in how much I cherished my wife.

 If a woman cherishes an engagement ring or a man cherishes a new car, what does he or she do?
 Shows it off !
-Likewise, I looked for opportunities to showcase my wife’s best qualities to others, praising her publicly, bringing her up in conversations and making sure she was noticed in group settings.
+Likewise, I looked for opportunities to showcase my wife’s best qualities to others, praising her publicly, bringing her up in conversations and making sure others noticed her in group settings.
 And sometimes, I just sat back and observed with great joy as I saw God use her to bless others.

-The benefits of cherishing
+The Benefits of Cherishing

 Here’s what I’ve found out about cherishing: The more I deliberately choose actions that cherish my wife, the more I experience positive emotions toward her, which encourages me to cherish her even more.
 It’s like getting a ball rolling downhill; cherishing picks up its own speed.
 Infatuation is exactly the opposite.
 It’s like a ball rolling on a level surface; it slows down until it completely stops.